AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Create a fall-back config.

-      This may be useful to allow client apps to launch in cases when the supplied config path is not loadable.
+      This may be useful to allow client apps to launch in cases when the supplied config path is not loadable. :return: The :ref:`Config` object.

+   .. py:class:: Config.DisplayAllIterator
+      :module: PyOpenColorIO

+      .. py:method:: Config.DisplayAllIterator.__init__(*args, **kwargs)
+         :module: PyOpenColorIO

    .. py:method:: Config.GetProcessorFromConfigs(*args, **kwargs)